Connect with others who understand.

 Powered By

 Have you ever found a frying pan in your freezer?
-Put your car keys in the refrigerator?
-Discovered your toothbrush in the laundry hamper?
+Suddenly find yourself somewhere you don’t remember walking or driving to?
 If so, you may be seeing the result of an automatic behavior.

-Even though up to 80 percent of people with narcolepsy experience automatic behaviors, this symptom is poorly understood.
-Continue reading to learn more about automatic behaviors in narcolepsy.
+Even though up to 80 percent of people with narcolepsy experience automatic behaviors, this symptom is not well understood.
+Keep reading to learn more about automatic behaviors in narcolepsy.

 What Are Automatic Behaviors?

-People who’ve experienced automatic behaviors often describe a blank spot in their memory during the activity.
-In a 2013 study in The Open Sleep Journal, people with narcolepsy described the following types of automatic behaviors:
+People who experienced automatic behaviors often describe a “blank spot” in their memory during the activity.
+Common examples of automatic behaviors include:

-A common example of an automatic behavior involves continuing to write or type with limited awareness, leading to lower performance and mistakes.
-People have also reported putting items in locations they don’t belong — such as placing a pan in the freezer.
-One 1979 case report described someone with narcolepsy who had a unique automatic behavior of shoplifting.
-Most people don’t remember what happened during these episodes.
+A common automatic behavior is continuing to write or type without full awareness, which often leads to mistakes and poor performance.
+People have also reported putting items in the wrong place — such as putting a cereal bowl in the dryer instead of the dishwasher, or pouring water onto a plate instead of into a glass.
+One case report from 1979 even described a person with narcolepsy who experienced an automatic behavior of shoplifting.

 Why Do Automatic Behaviors Happen in Narcolepsy?

-If you’re tired when you start a routine activity such as eating, writing, or driving, you may perform with reduced awareness.
+If you’re tired when you start a routine activity, such as eating, writing, or driving, and resist sleep, you may perform with reduced awareness.
 The automatic behavior might stop if you fall asleep or regain alertness.
-An unexpected event (for example, putting your hand — instead of the food you were cooking — in a pot of boiling water) can also cause you to regain awareness.

 How Can Automatic Behaviors Be Controlled?

-Some people may be hesitant to report automatic behaviors because they’re worried about being embarrassed or appearing lazy.
+Some people may be hesitant to report automatic behaviors because they’re embarrassed or ashamed.
 Don’t be afraid to talk to your medical team about automatic behaviors.
-You can’t get treatment if you don’t share details of your symptoms.
+Sharing the details about what you’re experiencing will make it easier for your healthcare team to help you.

 “I have the most wonderful, understanding sleep specialist!
-I confessed everything to him about my automatic behavior and every other aspect of my life with narcolepsy,” shared a MyNarcolepsyTeam member.
+I confessed everything to him about my automatic behavior and every other aspect of my life with narcolepsy,” shared one MyNarcolepsyTeam member.

 Manage Narcolepsy Symptoms

-Managing automatic behaviors starts with managing other symptoms of narcolepsy, such as sleep attacks (overwhelming sleepiness) and cataplexy (sudden loss of muscle control).
-A doctor specializing in sleep medicine can help you identify your symptoms and find the best treatment options for you.
+Managing automatic behaviors starts with treating other symptoms of narcolepsy, such as sleep attacks (overwhelming sleepiness) and cataplexy (sudden loss of muscle control).
+A doctor who specializes in sleep medicine can help identify your symptoms and recommend treatment options that fit your needs.

-A sleep study — also known as a polysomnogram (PSG) — can help determine if your symptoms are caused by interruptions in your sleep cycle.
-A multiple sleep latency test (MSLT) can assess your daytime sleepiness.
-Your doctor may ask you to keep a sleep journal to help you track your symptoms.
+A sleep study — also known as a polysomnogram (PSG) — can help determine whether your narcolepsy symptoms are caused by interruptions in your sleep cycle.
+A multiple sleep latency test (MSLT) measures how sleepy you are during the day.
+Your doctor may also ask you to keep a sleep journal to help you track your symptoms and sleep patterns over time.

 Make Lifestyle Changes